pfaivre/dotfiles/README.md

 An automated dotfiles installer (featuring my personal set of dotfiles).

-I've done a pretty neat install.sh, so you will be able to use it for your own dotfiles (be aware of what you are doing).
+I've done a pretty neat install.sh, so you will be able to use it for your own dotfiles (be aware of what you are doing though).

 ## How to use it